abdulbarik/nodecurd/readme.md

 This is a very basic example of CRUD in Node.js and mySQL.

-Need to npm install to install all the required modules.
+Just do nmp to install all the libs

-Do npm start.
+and do nmp start